TORA-J/BYI/README.md

 # ☆ ➜  **BYI!**

-### 𖥂☆ I am *THE* #1 J fan she's my wife
+### 𓏵☆ I am *THE* #1 J fan she's my wife

+#### 𖥂☆ PLZ PLS PLZ PLZ READ MY STRAWPAGE 4 MORE INFO IT HAS *EVERYTHING!!*

-𓏵☆ all r free to c+h unless I have a dni in my name that you fit.
-Just don't cover me unless you're a friend.
+𓏵☆ all r free to c+h unless I have a dni in my name that you fit, js don't cover me unless you're a friend then ofc u can cover

 𖥂☆ if you like and/or cosplay the panic!au (eww boo stinky eww) literally dni/IWEC (if ur already a friend it's an exception ig but don't bring it up) it makes me uneasy as hell